uptane/uptane-standard/uptane-standard.md

 The Director SHALL use a private inventory database to store information about ECUs and vehicles.
 An implementer MAY use any durable database for this purpose.

-The inventory database MUST record the following pieces of information:
+The inventory database SHALL record the following pieces of information:

 * Per vehicle:
     * A unique identifier (such as a VIN)